 London’s Dispossessed: Local authority possession orders and homelessness

-Cambridge House is pleased to announce that it has recently received funding from the University of Leicester.
-Working with Professor Loretta Lees an urban geographer who specialises in gentrification and urban regeneration and supported by Cambridge House Law Centre, the research will provide in-depth insight into the experiences and circumstances of those facing the threat of eviction or who are already homeless in South London.
+Working with Professor Loretta Lees an urban geographer who specialises in gentrification and urban regeneration and supported by Cambridge House Law Centre, our research examined the experiences and circumstances of those facing the threat of eviction or who are already homeless in South London.

 Social housing in London is in decline and under threat of privatization as property developers move in to take advantage of real estate opportunities (Dorling 2014).
 At the same time ‘reforms’ intended to cut the welfare bill such as the bedroom tax, benefits cap and recent withdrawal of tax credits have hit the poorest hardest.
 The likely consequence for the capital’s least well off is increased private rental (insecure and expensive), displacement and in the worst-case scenario homelessness.

-The proposed research will address current gaps in understanding by examining how the ‘new’ urban renewal is impacting residents in Southwark.
-In particular, through interviews with clients of the Law Centre the research will provide in depth insight into the experiences and circumstances of those facing the threat of eviction or who are already homeless in the area.
+The proposed research set out to address current gaps in understanding by examining how the ‘new’ urban renewal is impacting residents in Southwark.
+In particular, through interviews with clients of the Law Centre the research offers in depth insight into the experiences and circumstances of those facing the threat of eviction or who are already homeless in the area.

 - To establish who is vulnerable from eviction and/or homelessness and why